zsfrbkv/TargEvol/scripts/README.md

 `targets_from_xml_selected.csv`

 #### What is it for
-It parses the input files and export `.csv` tables with all drugs, all targets and selected targets.
+It parses the input files and exports `.csv` tables with all drugs, all targets and selected targets.
 It also creates some graphs but they are not exported as files.

 ### mapping.ipynb
 #### Input